ESSS/hookman/docs/source/index.rst

 This documentation covers HookMan usage & API documentation.

-For basic info on what HookMan is read the section above, for public changelog and how the project is maintend, please check the `GitHub page`_
+For information about HookMan,  read the section above.
+For public changelog and how the project is maintend, please check the `GitHub page`_

 What is HookMan?
 ================